 St. Anton am Arlberg-The promise that your holiday dreams will come true.
 In winter 340 km of pistes, 200 km of off-piste and 94 lifts wait to be explored.
 In summer this typical Tirolean village is surrounded by magnificent mountain peaks and green meadows with brightly-coloured flowers.

-Summer in Alpine Pastures-Relaxation and calm, between heaven and earth.
+Alpine Pastures-Relaxation and calm, between heaven and earth.
 A day of fresh air in the mountains.
 And, with plenty of time for unexpected discoveries, Austria is one summer holiday destination that you'd return to in a second.

 Bathing Lakes in Carinthia-Carinthia is not known as "Austria's Riviera" without reason.
 This South Eastern corner of Austria is blissfully warm in summer, providing excellent swimming and tanning oppurtunties at its many beautiful lakes.